Swivel-Finance/swivel-js/COMPOUNDING_RATES.md

 - ERC-4626: https://eips.ethereum.org/EIPS/eip-4626

 Swivel coins the term "Compounding Token" to refer to these tokens in general, emphasizing the notion that these tokens accrue (*compound*) interest over time.
-The mechanics behind each of the different compound tokens might be different, but a common denominator is the idea, that compounding tokens can be exchanged at a later time for the amount of underlying lent plus the corresponding amount of accrued interest.
+The mechanics behind each of the different compounding tokens might be different, but a common denominator is the idea, that compounding tokens can be exchanged at a later time for the amount of underlying lent plus a corresponding amount of accrued interest.

 One can understand a compounding token as a **share** of the total amount of underlying in a lending protocol's pool/market.